Урок 6

 Is it a new or second-hand car? Новую или подержанную (Это новая или подержанная машина)?

-It’s a brand new "Lada". Это совершенно новая Лада.
+Its a brand new "Lada". Это совершенно новая Лада.

 The latest model? Последняя модель?